mlartorg/datafest/index.md

 ## 16:00 MSK [Nikita Panin](https://nikitapanin.com/)
 Nikita Panin is a multidisciplinary artist from St. Petersburg.

+Using the example of his project "The perenneural philosophy", he will share thoughts and details of using StyleGan2 as a tool for creating meaningful generative visual art.

 &nbsp;

 ## 17:00 MSK [Olesya Ilenok](https://www.instagram.com/wall_for_scroll/)